google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 <!--

-If we have multiple "spammy" words like GIVEAWAY, Viagra, etc. then Bayes' Theorem still applies and we multiply the probabilities.
+If we have multiple "spammy" words like GIVEAWAY, Viagra, etc., then Bayes' Theorem still applies, and we multiply the probabilities.

-Note that the denominator is a constant for all datapoints in your dataset.
+Note that the denominator is a constant for all data points in your dataset.
 Thus we have that P(spam|word_{1}, word_{2}, ..., word_{n}) is proportional to the numerator.

 We want the "spam" value (predicted class: 1 = spam, 0 = ham) that maximizes the probability on the left hand side.